gekatateam/neptunus/docs/CONFIGURATION.md

  - [Processor plugins](plugins/processors/) transform events.
  - [Output plugins](plugins/outputs/) produce events to external systems.

-Inputs work independently and send consumed events to the processors stage.
+Inputs works independently and send consumed events to the processors stage.
 If multiple lines configured, events are distributed between streams.

-In one line, events move sequentially, from processor to processor, according to an order in configuration.
+In one line events move sequentially, from processor to processor, according to an order in configuration.
 In multi-line configuration, it may be useful to understand which line an event passed through - just add [line processor](../plugins/processors/line/) in pipeline.

-After processors, events **are cloned** to each output.
+After processors, events are cloned to each output.
 For better performance, you can configure multiple identical outputs and filter events by label from line processor.

 Inputs, processors and outputs can have [Filter plugins](../plugins/filters/) for events routing.
 Each plugin can have only one unique filter, and there is no guarantee of the order in which events pass through the filters.